bdcht/ccrawl/doc/installation.rst

 Installation
 ============

-ccrawl est un outil écrit en Python, supportant les versions >=2.7 et >=3.5.
+ccrawl is written in Python, it supports versions >=2.7 and >=3.5.
-Il dépend des paquets suivants:
+It depends on:

- - libclang <= 6.0.0.2
+ - libclang == 6.0.0.2
  - Click
  - traitlets
  - pyparsing